pinecoders/pinecoders.github.io/techniques/dsp/README.md

 <legend>High-pass filter frequency response</legend>
 </p>

-High-pass filters are used to remove/attenuate lower frequencies of an input signal, they therefore perform the contrary operation of low-pass filters.
-The sum of the coefficients of an high-pass filter with passband unity is equal to 0 with most of the time a majority of negative coefficients.
+High-pass filters are used to remove/attenuate lower frequencies of an input signal.
+They perform the contrary operation of low-pass filters.
+The sum of the coefficients of a high-pass filter with passband unity is equal to 0, with a majority of coeffecients being negative most of the time.

-The easiest way to design high-pass filters by simply subtracting the input signal from a low-pass filter, therefore ``highpass = input - lowpass(input)``.
-For example the high-pass version of a simple moving average would be made as follows :
+The easiest way to design high-pass filters is by simply subtracting a low-pass filter from the input signal: ``highpass = input - lowpass(input)``.
+For example, the high-pass version of a simple moving average would be made as follows:

 ```
 hpsma = input - sma(input,length)
 ```

-Another way of designing FIR high-pass filters is by modifying the coefficients of a low-pass filter by using a process called "spectral inversion", which consist in changing the sign of all the filter coefficients (*that is multiplying each coefficients by -1*) and by adding 1 to the first coefficient.
-For example spectral inversion using a simple moving average is done as follows:
+Another way of designing FIR high-pass filters is by modifying the coefficients of a low-pass filter by using a process called "spectral inversion", which consists in changing the sign of all the filter coefficients (that is multiplying each coefficient by -1) and by adding 1 to the first coefficient.
+For example, spectral inversion using a simple moving average is done as follows:

 ```
 hpma = 0.